-A hearing screening test is a basic test of hearing levels and requires a 15 minute appointment.
+For a quick check, we offer a hearing screening test, which is a basic test of hearing levels and requires a 15 minute appointment.

-If you are arranging a hearing assessment appointment with a view to the likely purchase of hearing aids, we request that a one-and-a-half-hour appointment is made.
+If you are arranging a hearing assessment appointment with a view to the likely purchase of hearing aids, we request that a 90 minute appointment is made.
 This allows time for:

 There are a number of tests used by an audiologist to assess hearing.
 Pure tone audiometry measures the sensitivity of a person’s hearing across the range of sounds important for speech understanding.
 This should be carried out in a sound-proof booth.